How to create and manage scorecards

 Company settings > Coaching > Scorecards

 2. Filters: Add filters to set the types of calls you want this scorecard to be available for.
-For example, if you select a team here, the scorecard will only be available for scoring calls in which someone from that team participated.
+For example, if you select a team here, the scorecard will only be available for scoring calls with people from that team.
 If you don’t add any filters, the scorecard will be available for all calls.
-Filter editor displaying applied filters for call participants and deal stages.

 3. Questions: In this section, enter the scorecard questions.
 Set whether they are mandatory, what type they are, and whether you want to use Gong AI to help answer it.

 1. Enter the question and add an instruction guide for the scorer.
 This guide, which can include formatting and external links, aims to help people answer the question.
-The guide is optional and only appear for the scorer if you’ve entered text.
+The guide is optional and only appears for the scorer if you’ve entered text.

 2. Make this question mandatory: Mandatory questions can’t be skipped or marked as N/A.